openedx/paragon/src/Chip/README.md

 ## With Icon Before and After
 ### Basic Usage

-Use `iconBefore` and `iconAfter` props to provide icons for the `Chip`, note that you also have to provide accessible names for these icons for screen reader support via `iconBeforeAlt` and `iconAfterAlt` respectively.
+Use `iconBefore` and `iconAfter` props to provide icons for the `Chip`, note that you also can provide accessible names for these icons for screen reader support via `iconBeforeAlt` and `iconAfterAlt` respectively.

 ```jsx live